Lapin0t/phd-manuscript/main/08_conclusion.typ

   où c'était vraiment utile.]

 - In @ch-ogs we arrived at operational game semantics.
-We constructed a generic OGS model, proposing an axiomatization of languages with open evaluation.
+We constructed a generic OGS model, proposing an axiomatization of languages with open evaluation#guil[tu veux dire quoi par open evaluation ?].
 This axiomatization is inspired by abstract machines, taking a computational approach to operational semantics.
 Most notably, it leaves the syntax entirely opaque and devoid of any inductive nature, to be contrasted, e.g., with structural